nii-yamagishilab/AntiDeepfake/README.md

 ### 5. Further fine-tuning

-We provide our AntiDeepfake .ckpt checkpoints on [Zenodo](https://zenodo.org/) as well as in .safetensors format on [Hugging Face](https://huggingface.co/nii-yamagishilab).
-To continue fine-tuning with these checkpoints, please use the same training script from Step 3 and:
+We provide our AntiDeepfake .ckpt checkpoints on [Zenodo](https://zenodo.org/records/15580543) as well as in .safetensors format on [Hugging Face](https://huggingface.co/collections/nii-yamagishilab/antideepfake-685a1788fc514998e841cdfc).
+To continue fine-tuning with these checkpoints, please use the same training script from Step 3 add `--pretrained_weights '{"detector": "/path/to/your/downloaded/antideepfake/mms_300m.ckpt"}'`
-  - add `--use_pretrained True`
-  - add `--pretrained_weights '{"detector": "/path/to/your/downloaded/antideepfake/mms_300m.ckpt"}'`

-Fine-tuning will follow a similar process to training a new model, except that SSL weights will be initialized as AntiDeepfake checkpoints.
+Fine-tuning will follow a similar process to training a new model, except that SSL weights will be replaced as AntiDeepfake checkpoints.

 Below is our evaluation performance of fine-tuning AntiDeepfake models on Deepfake-Eval-2024 train set (PT = Pre-training, PST = Post-training, FT = Fine-tuning, 4s = Input Duration is 4 seconds).